 The cause of PCOS is unknown.
 Some experts believe insulin resistance causes it; others believe it’s caused by hormone dysregulation.
 This uncertainty, however, is not cause for alarm or to abandon hope of managing and preventing possible complications.
 One thing that is certain is it tends to be hereditary.

 Treating and managing PCOS is very much an individualized plan.
 Early diagnosis, weight loss, diet changes, hormone treatments – such as oral contraceptives – may reduce the long-term complications.
-And while PCOS may pose challenges with becoming pregnant, there are many effective fertility treatment options to help women achieve their family goals.
+And while PCOS may pose challenges with becoming pregnant, there are many effective fertility treatment options to help people with PCOS achieve their family goals.

 If you have any questions about PCOS, or would like to speak to someone in our office, please do not hesitate to contact us.
 We will work together to understand your medical history and goals to create a customized, effective plan just for you.